-Michigan Tech Board of Control Approves Bonds for $24 Million in Capital Projects
+Michigan Tech Board of Trustees Approves Bonds for $24 Million in Capital Projects

 March 5, 2009—

-At its regular meeting today, Michigan Technological University's Board of Control approved issuing bonds totaling more than $24 million for capital improvement projects that include
+At its regular meeting today, Michigan Technological University's Board of Trustees approved issuing bonds totaling more than $24 million for capital improvement projects that include

 * A student residential apartment complex: $16.5 million.